ABCD-ReproNim/exercises/week_5/week_5_quiz.md

 - [ ] A strong association has been reported between temporal delay and substance use
 - [ ] Both of these tasks are administered at each timepoint
-- [ ] The decision participants make regarding receiving $75 in three days or $115 in three months are developmentally stable
+- [ ] The decision participants make about whether to receive $75 in three days or $115 in three months is developmentally stable
 - [ ] All the above

 **Question 5**